-4. Housing-related SDGs and targets
+4. Housing-related SDGs' Targets and Indicators

 SDG indicators and supporting global frameworks:

 Specific housing-related targets and indicators highlighting housing-related impact on the SDGs have been summarized on the following pages.
 The selected indicators include those with clear attribution to accomplishing the specific goal, along with those where housing makes an important contribution.